-- A. Declaring that, under ERISA, the Salaried Plan cannot be terminated summarily by agreement between the PBGC and the Plan Administrator and therefore that the PBGC has unlawfully terminated the Salaried Plan; - B. Declaring that, under the Due Process Clause, the Salaried Plan cannot be terminated summarily by agreement between the PBGC and the Plan Administrator and therefore that the PBGC has unlawfully terminated the Salaried Plan; - C. Declaring that the PBGC's termination of the Salaried Plan, on the terms put in place by the PBGC, violates ERISA; - D. Permanently enjoining the PBGC from terminating the Salaried Plan on the termination conditions and terms currently in place and otherwise setting aside the PBGC's termination of the Plan; - E. Awarding appropriate equitable relief to undo the Plan's termination and to place the parties in the position they were prior to termination of the Plan; - F. Ordering Defendants Treasury Department, Auto Task Force, Geithner, Rattner and Bloom to direct Defendant New GM to "top-up" the Salaried Plan in the same manner as it is topping up the union-affiliated plans, providing additional loan assistance to New GM if necessary; - G. Ordering Defendants Treasury Department, Auto Task Force, Geithner, Rattner and Bloom to require Defendant New GM to distribute the funds it has allocated for the top-up of the union-affiliated plans in equal measure with the Salaried Plan such that it will be equally topped-up;
+A. Declaring that, under ERISA, the Salaried Plan cannot be terminated summarily by agreement between the PBGC and the Plan Administrator and therefore that the PBGC has unlawfully terminated the Salaried Plan;

+B. Declaring that, under the Due Process Clause, the Salaried Plan cannot be terminated summarily by agreement between the PBGC and the Plan Administrator and therefore that the PBGC has unlawfully terminated the Salaried Plan;

+C. Declaring that the PBGC's termination of the Salaried Plan, on the terms put in place by the PBGC, violates ERISA;

+D. Permanently enjoining the PBGC from terminating the Salaried Plan on the termination conditions and terms currently in place and otherwise setting aside the PBGC's termination of the Plan;

+E. Awarding appropriate equitable relief against the Defendants to undo the Plan's termination and to place the parties in the position they were prior to termination of the Plan;

+F. Declaring that the Treasury Defendants' selective provision of top-up benefits to certain Delphi retirees on the basis of associational status violates the Constitution;

+G. Ordering the Treasury Defendants only (and not New GM) to extend the top-up benefits to all Salaried Plan participants;

-- H. Directing Defendant New GM to "top-up" the Salaried Plan in the same manner as it is topping up the union-affiliated plans; - I. Directing Defendant New GM to distribute the funds it has allocated for the topup of the union-affiliated plans in equal measure with the Salaried Plan such that it will be equally topped-up; - J. Awarding compensatory and punitive damages for violation of Plaintiffs' First and Fifth Amendment rights, except that no damages are sought against Defendants PBGC, Treasury Department, or the Auto Task Force. - K. Awarding costs and attorney fees and other expenses pursuant to 29 U.S.C.§ 1303(f)(3), or under the Equal Access to Justice Act, 5 U.S.C. § 2412. - L. Awarding such other relief as the Court deems necessary and proper.
+H. Awarding compensatory and punitive damages against Defendants Geithner, Bloom and Rattner, in their individual capacities, for violation of Plaintiffs' First and Fifth Amendment rights.

+K. Awarding costs and attorney fees and other expenses pursuant to 29 U.S.C.§ 1303(f)(3), or under the Equal Access to Justice Act, 5 U.S.C. § 2412.

+L. Awarding such other relief against the Defendants as the Court deems appropriate.